 If a subcontractor has not included a certain scope use a "Blue Number" to represent an estimated value.
 "Blue Numbers" are values derived by the estimating team or by applying a number provided by a different trade partner that did capture the scope in their proposal.
 "Blue Numbers" are named as such because they are input in the bid tab using blue pencil.
 "Red Numbers," unlike blue numbers, are used to deduct scope that should not have been included in the proposal.
-"Red Numbers" are deducted from the proposal total.
-Red Numbers are named as such because they are input in the bid tab using red pencil.
+"Red Numbers" are input in the bid tab.
+Red Numbers are named as such because they are input in the bid tab.